 - Do you end up preparing three meals every night, and tire of being a short-order cook?

-- Are there endless negotiations over food, and battles have exhausted you?
+- Are there endless negotiations over food, and battles that have exhausted you?

 - Do you worry about health concerns because your picky eater is so stubborn, and only eats junk?